blakeshaffer/website2021/content/home/techreports.md

 headless: true

 # Order that this section appears on the page.
-weight: 22
+weight: 24

-title: Journal Articles (outside Energy and Economics)
+title: Technical Reports
 subtitle: ''

 content: